walterl/uroute/README.md

   * [ ] Create a browser configuration for each `[Desktop Action ...]`

+## Tips

+Assign a keyboard shortcut to Uroute.
+Opening a URL in Uroute is then as simple as copying the URL and launching Uroute via the keyboard shortcut.
+This is especially useful when you want to open a link from one browser in another.

 ## Configuration

 The Uroute configuration file lives in `$XDG_CONFIG_HOME/uroute/uroute.ini`.
 On